lotkey/LotkeyCpp/README.md

 t e s t \0
 ^     ^
 |     |
-|     Reference to beginning of substring + length of substring
+|     End of the substring
-Reference to beginning of substring
+Beginning of the C-string, Beginning of the substring
 ```

 The C-style substring reference after: